lxxxvi/ruby-vs-crystal-random-performance/README.md

 While playing around with Crystal I noticed that Ruby is quite faster than Crystal in generating randoms.

-I wrote a script that performs 10 million randoms (`hex`, `base64`, `rand` and `random_bytes`) and measures the times.
+I wrote a Crystal script that performs 10 million randoms (`hex`, `base64`, `rand` and `random_bytes`) and measures the times.

-I did the same in Ruby and found that Ruby is significantly faster than Crystal.
+I did the same in Ruby and found that Ruby script is significantly faster than Crystal.

 Is this expected?
 Are Crystal randoms more secure and thus more expensive?